 Members of the group later indicate their positive reception in Melbourne as a hint of what might have been if the group had been based there.
 And as for England?
 In the mid-1980s Knox tells Garage fanzine that it would have been too late for them to make an impact there, anyway.

-Back in New Zealand in August 1980, fans are oblivious to the turmoil, pushing Toy Love’s album to No.4 in the charts.
+The album is released in the second week of August 1980.
+Back in New Zealand in that same month, fans are oblivious to the turmoil, pushing the album to No.4 in the charts.
 Their best contemporary commentator, Roy Colbert, who will wisely tag them, “The Stooges with Beatles melodies,” gives the collection of “post-punk power, pure pop, macabre melodrama, whoop n’ holler bizarre bop, sublime ice-cold beauty, three chord thunder, chaotic psychedelia,” a qualified thumbs up in RIU, pegging the slower, more dramatic songs as better realised, while noting a good take on three chord punk perennial ‘Pull Down The Shades’, and exciting new material, including ‘Bedroom’.

 Their third single ‘Bride of Frankenstein’ makes No.22 in the charts with the only two songs Chris Knox will profess to like on the flipside – ‘Good Old Joe’ and ‘Amputee Song’.
 The hit side is a celebration of surgery, illusion and hospital bed fears.
 Like the majority of Toy Love it has enough variety, change of pace, twists of humour and pathos to promote rediscovery with multiple playings.
 Two videos – one a brilliant world-class cartoon by Joe Wylie – exist of the song.
 When ‘Amputee Song’ is filmed for a Dunedin current affairs show in a local graveyard, controversy flares, to the group’s delight.